Skip to main content

 • Get all the Workflow records associated with that Company

-• Update all these Workflows with the Co-Owner
+• Update all of these Workflows with the Co-Owner

 How to set up Get steps